gauripowale/dcos-website/src/releases/1.10.0/notes.md

 - DCOS-13988 - Filter/Search Design Update.
 - DCOS-16029 - Addition of new pullConfig properties break validation.
 - DCOS-10863 - Launch containers on `DockerContainerizer` if network mode is "NONE".
-- INFINITY-1143 - Update / Uninstall.
-DSE does not support rolling upgrade.